ahmadsaqr/crypto_alert/README.md

 #i used beautifulSoup and regax to check on Binance accouncemnt page the coin that going to be listed on their site and get notified by sms using clicksend services.

+#it will keep check the URL every one second to dedeuct the change.

 #but unforfuntly the app is not working any more because gooogle no longer supports the use of third-party apps
 https://support.google.com/accounts/answer/6010255